MATTHEW KALLIMAN'S WEBSITE

 (John 8:12)

 Christianity does not oppose Judaism.
-Jews are correct in believing the Hebrew Scriptures and all that they stand for, including the prophecies of a restored kingdom of Israel with all twelve tribes governed by a Son of David (Ezekiel 37:15-28).
+Jews are correct in believing the Hebrew Scriptures and all that they stand for, including the prophecies of a restored kingdom of Israel with all twelve tribes governed by a Son of David (Ezekiel 37:15-28; Hosea 1:10-11).
 Christians are correct in believing the New Testament which portrays Jesus of Nazareth as the prophesied Messiah of Israel (Matthew 2; John 7:42).
-However, both groups tend to see only half the picture, for it is by putting the Old and New Testaments together that we see how God is working out a different phase of His Master Plan on each millennial day of history.
+However, both groups tend to see just half of the picture, for it is only by putting the Old and New Testaments together that we can see how God is working out a different phase of His Master Plan on each millennial day of history.

 The New Testament never claimed to witness the total fulfillment of Old Testament prophecy.
 Rather, the book of Revelation confirms the message of Israel's prophets and directs our attention toward the time of future fulfillment.
 Jesus said,

 Christianity does not oppose Judaism.
-Jews are correct in believing the Hebrew Scriptures and all that they stand for, including the prophecies of a restored kingdom of Israel with all twelve tribes governed by a Son of David (Ezekiel 37:15-28).
+Jews are correct in believing the Hebrew Scriptures and all that they stand for, including the prophecies of a restored kingdom of Israel with all twelve tribes governed by a Son of David (Ezekiel 37:15-28; Hosea 1:10-11).
 Christians are correct in believing the New Testament which portrays Jesus of Nazareth as the prophesied Messiah of Israel (Matthew 2; John 7:42).
-However, both groups tend to see only half the picture, for it is by putting the Old and New Testaments together that we see how God is working out a different phase of His Master Plan on each millennial day of history.
+However, both groups tend to see just half of the picture, for it is only by putting the Old and New Testaments together that we can see how God is working out a different phase of His Master Plan on each millennial day of history.

 The New Testament never claimed to witness the total fulfillment of Old Testament prophecy.
 Rather, the book of Revelation confirms the message of Israel's prophets and directs our attention toward the time of future fulfillment.
 Jesus said,